-Our April report on concessions indicated that when agencies are authorized to retain most of their concession fees, the return to the government from its concessioners is significantly higher.
+Our April 1996 report on concessions indicated that when agencies are authorized to retain most of their concession fees, the return to the government from its concessioners is significantly higher.
 However, permitting agencies to retain a portion of the fees from concessioners has both costs and benefits.
 Our work has shown that retaining fees for use in agencies' operations serves as a powerful incentive in managing concessioners.
 However, if the Congress decides to use increased fees to supplant rather than supplement existing appropriations, this incentive would be diminished.
-In addition, our past work in the Park Service and Forest Service has indicated that these agencies have backlogs of unmet maintenance and infrastructure needs, which combined exceed \$5 billion.
-Furthermore, in recent years, both agencies have had to cutback on the level of visitor services provided to the public.
+In addition, our past work in the Park Service indicated that the agency has a multibillion dollar backlog of unmet maintenance and infrastructure needs.
+Furthermore, in recent years, the agency has had to cutback on the level of visitor services provided to the public.
 One option to help address these issues, which we have raised in the past, might be to provide additional financial resources through fees-including entrance fees, user fees, and concession fees.
-While retaining fees will not resolve such problems as multibillion dollar backlogs, it will nonetheless provide some assistance to parks, forests, and other recreation areas across the nation.
+While retaining fees will not resolve such problems as multibillion dollar backlogs, it will nonetheless provide some assistance to parks units across the nation.

-It is important to note that permitting the land management agencies to retain fees is a form of "backdoor" spending authority, and as such raises questions of oversight and accountability.
-In addition, earmarking revenues reduces governmentwide budget flexibility.
+It is important to note that permitting the land management agencies to retain concession fees is a form of "backdoor" spending authority, and as such raises questions of oversight and accountability.
+In addition, earmarking revenues reduces congressional flexibility to shift budget priorities.
 Furthermore, permitting the land management agencies to retain fees could also raise scoring and compliance issues under the Budget Enforcement Act.
 These issues need to be weighed in considering whether to permit the land management agencies to retain fees.